LeaYeh/42_minishell_tester/README.md

    You probably noticed that bash (most of the time) starts its output with `bash: `.<br>
    It would of course be silly to expect that all minishells also print `bash: ` as their program name in front of (most of) their outputs.<br>
-   Therefore, the tester only expects that you put _some_ program name where bash puts its.<br>
+   Therefore, the tester only expects that you put _some_ program name where bash puts its.

    It doesn't matter if it's gonna be `minishell: `, `shell: ` or `42shell: `, the tester just cares about that you print out _something_ that has the same purpose as bash's printout.<br>
    The tester achieves this by first learning what your minishell prints out in certain scenarios, and then filtering out these program-specific printouts.<br>
-   If, however, you don't print out any program name when bash does, the tester will filter out something else from the minishell's output, and the test fails.<br>
+   If, however, you don't print out any program name when bash does, the tester will filter out something else from the minishell's output, and the test fails.

-   A very common example is `cd not_existing`.<br>
+   A very common example is `cd not_existing`:
    - bash stderr: `bash: cd: not_existing: No such file or directory`<br>
-     -> bash filtered stderr: `cd: not_existing: No such file or directory`<br>
+     -> bash filtered stderr: `cd: not_existing: No such file or directory`
    - minishell stderr `cd: not_existing: No such file or directory`<br>
      -> minishell filtered stderr: `not_existing: No such file or directory`